Practical founder guide v1

 These templates are deliberately practical.
 They help a founder write down the facts advisers will ask for: idea, market, business plan, financing, premises, activity, owners, capital, permit path, tax/VAT/CCSS exposure, investor readiness, and conversion triggers.

-Founder Information Sheet Basic facts before choosing the legal structure.
+Founder information sheet Basic facts before choosing the legal structure.

 Company working name